rwash/rwash.github.io/cv.md

 ### Appointments

 Information School at the University of Wisconsin, Madison
+* 2025-Present: Professor (with tenure), *University of Wisconsin--Madison*, Information School
 * 2024-Present: Associate Director of Research, Information School
-* 2023-Present: Associate Professor (with tenure), *University of Wisconsin, Madison*
+* 2023-2025: Associate Professor (with tenure), *University of Wisconsin--Madison*, Information School

 Michigan State University
 * 2016-2023: Associate Professor (with tenure), *Michigan State University*.